 4. Hoka One One Stinson ATR 4

-If you are looking for a brightly colored trail running shoe, the Hoka One One Stinson ATR 4 offers a variety of see-you-coming styles.
+If you are looking for a brightly-colored trail running shoe from a company known for its cushioning, the Hoka One One Stinson ATR 4 offers a variety of see-you-coming styles wrapped around a super-plush ride.
 It features a wider flare than the Stinson ATR 3, designed to improve fit for those with a neutral footbed.

 The Stinson ATR 4 has a moderate weight of 11.85 oz, so it’s not as light as many trail running shoes.
 Its upper is an open mesh with a breathable design.

 - The wide toe box allows your toes to spread out comfortably.

 - The well-balanced design keeps the foot stable during your run.